What's On 2024

 Bassist Al Swainger relocated to Bristol in 2016 but continues to support the Blue Vanguard club as part of the house trio's monthly gigs.
 He is also a composer, improviser, producer, digital artist and FX enthusiast.
 His eclectic tastes have led to making music in a wide variety of genres over the years with literally hundreds of musicians.
 Covering ground from traditional to modern jazz, pop to progressive rock and world music to fully improvised soundsculpture, Al is always keen to explore new musical territory.

 Notable recording projects as a band leader include The Art Trip : the Music of Art Pepper (featuring Alan Barnes), Biophosmos : The Music of Chick Corea and several albums (including After & Before and Outer Planets I & II) with Al Swainger's Pointless Beauty featuring his own compositions, covering a wider range of styles from latin to ambient to prog rock.
-A new album 'Hearts Full of Grace' is currently in production for release early 2022 featuring Gary Alesbook, Ant Law, George Cooper & Jon Clark.
+A new album 'Hearts Full of Grace' released in June 2022 featuring Gary Alesbook, Ant Law, George Cooper & Jon Clark.

 Coach York - Drums